Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 1. Best Pillow for Side Sleepers Overall: Amerisleep Comfort Classic Pillow

-The Amerisleep Comfort Classic Pillow is our recommendation for side sleepers because it’s the perfect medium loft.
+The Amerisleep Comfort Classic Pillow is our recommendation for side sleepers because it’s the perfect medium loft at 6 inches thick.
 The pillow is filled with Amerisleep’s Bio-Pur®—a plant-based memory foam with an open-cell structure for ultimate breathability.

-Many reviews point to this pillow being great especially for side sleepers because it has a 6” loft, or thickness, so you won’t have to constantly fluff it or fold it to properly support your head.
+Many reviews point to this pillow being great especially for side sleepers because it’s thick and tall, so you won’t have to constantly fluff it or fold it to properly support your head.
 A supportive pillow like the Comfort Classic should keep your neck level with your shoulders and promote healthy spinal alignment.

 If you are a side sleeper, it might take more than a pillow to give you optimal comfort.
 When looking for your next mattress, consult our article on the best mattresses for side sleepers.